pgliaskovitis/confabulation-engine/README.md

 Adding more books/documents to the corpus can greatly increase the engine's capabilities.
 The text of a new document should be added under text_data/ and its filename appended to the above master file.

 The main() function lies in ConfabulationTest.cpp.
 Test sentence beginnings can also be found and altered there.

+A high level schematic of the particular confabulation architectures implemented in this project can be found in Confabulation_Rationale.pdf